Update Your Graphics Card Drivers in Windows 8

 Your graphics card, also called a video card, is the component of your computer that accelerates the rendering of 2D images and 3D graphics.
 If you are having issues playing a video game or watching a movie on your computer, the first step in the troubleshooting process is updating the drivers for your graphics card.
 Use the Device Manager to locate and update your graphics card.

-- 1Open the Search app.From your computer's main screen, move your mouse to the bottom right corner.
+- 1From your computer's main screen, move your mouse to the bottom right corner.
 After hovering the mouse pointer there for a few moments, a menu pops into view from the right side.
 Navigate to the "Search" icon, located at the very top of this menu.
-Click on the icon to open the Search app.Advertisement
+Click on the icon to open the Search app.Open the Search app.Advertisement

-- 2Search for Device Manager.Enter "Device Manager" into the search field.
+- 2Enter "Device Manager" into the search field.
 There are three filters beneath the search field: Apps, Settings and Files.
-Click on the "Settings" option, and then click on Device Manager.Advertisement
+Click on the "Settings" option, and then click on Device Manager.Search for Device Manager.Advertisement

 - If you recently changed your graphics card, it may not show up under Display Adapters in the Device Manager window.
 To correct this issue, right-click "Display Adapters", and then select "Scan for Hardware Changes."

 If you have problems with any of the steps in this article, please post in the comments section below.

 Categories : Windows